sarnobat/botreport/README.md

 Tests have been run on the `tests/*_input.txt` and the output is stored in the corresponding `tests/*_output.txt` files.
 You can rerun them by invoking `sh run_tests.sh`

-Note that lines that don't contain data won't get parsed, whether it is because they are invalid syntax, impossible data or heading rows.
+Note that lines that don't contain data won't get parsed and the program will simply move to the next line, whether it is because they are invalid syntax, impossible data or heading rows.